Little Hale Annual Parish Meeting May 2025

 Mrs Nickols presented the report on behalf of the Charities.

-LH Land Rents – Two rents of £215 had been received during the year as usual and donations made to the Chapel, Great Hale Church and Parva House.
-The bank balance in March 2023 was £1,066.82.
+LH Land Rents – Two rents of £215 had been received during the year as usual and donations of £75 each made to the Chapel, Great Hale Church and Parva House.
+Two £75 book tokens had been given to students.

 4. Great Hale and Little Hale Joint Burial Committee